-- A-212.
+- A-224.
 ASA recognizes the need to increase revenue to fund the Federal Highway Trust Fund and encourages a legislative solution that levies equitable federal taxes on all motor vehicles, regardless of energy source.
-(2021) - A-213.
-ASA urges state and federal departments of transportation to engineer new construction of roads, bridges, traffic circles and intersections to accommodate all modern implements of husbandry, trucks and trailers per federal DOT definition.
-(2024)
+(2021) - A-225.
+ASA supports state and federal departments of transportation engineering new construction of roads, bridges, traffic circles and intersections to accommodate all modern implements of husbandry, trucks and trailers per federal DOT definition.
+(2024) - A-226.

-- A-214.
 ASA supports expanding the truck weight limits on federal highways to a minimum of 91,000 pounds, provided that there is a 6th axle with proper vehicle configurations.
-(2015) - A-215.
+(2015) - A-227.
 ASA opposes states or local municipalities enacting lower weight limits on primary roads going through their jurisdiction without providing alternative routes.
 Alternative routes should be comparable in distance and time traveled.
-(2021) - A-216.
-ASA encourages federal and state government entities to review ways to improve our state and federal highway system and to explore ways to finance it by working with the freight industry.
-(2016) - A-217.
+(2021) - A-228.
+ASA supports federal and state government entities reviewing ways to improve our state and federal highway system and exploring ways to finance it by working with the freight industry.
+(2016) - A-229.
 ASA supports researching alternate methods of funding the Federal Highway Trust Fund that do not disproportionally affect agriculture more than other industries.
-(2018) - A-218.
+(2018) - A-230.
+ASA favors continued rebate of federal and state fuel taxes on fuels used in non-highway uses.
+(2025)

+- A-231.
+ASA supports eliminating the heavy vehicle tax for farm use.
+(2025) - A-232.
 ASA supports the Soy Transportation Coalition project that promotes the use of load testing technology when evaluating the load-carrying capacity and structural integrity of bridges.
-(2021) - A-219.
+(2021) - A-233.
 ASA supports the efforts of the Soy Transportation Coalition and others in promoting innovative methods for replacing and repairing rural bridges that: 1.)
 Will provide cost savings; 2.)
 Have been affirmed by credible engineers; and 3.)
 Are widely accessible throughout rural America.
 ASA supports dissemination of this information to state, county and local officials to promote better management of rural infrastructure.
-(2021) - A-220.
-ASA urges the use of soy-based products to be used by the U.S. Department of Transportation on all federally funded infrastructure projects where applicable.
-(2019)
+(2021) - A-234.
+ASA supports the implementation of new directives and programming at the U.S. Department of Transportation to fast-track the approval and use of biobased products and ingredients for federally funded infrastructure projects where applicable.
+(2025)